 During the lease term in Falls Church

-During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
+During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
 As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Falls Church, the tenant must allow us to enter the rental.
-Some justifiable reasons to come into rental property are to:
+If Nesbitt Realty has a good reason to enter a rental home in Falls Church, the tenant must allow us to enter the rental home.
+Some justifiable reasons to come into rental are to:

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental property.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental property.
 However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Falls Church.
+We will never abuse the right of entrance or use it to agitate renters in Falls Church.
 Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a good archive for landlords in Falls Church
+a handy archive for property owners in Falls Church

 - Collections and evictions